-This permit has replaced the Green Card for Ireland.
 This permit is only open to those in professions on the Highly Skilled Eligible Occupations List.
 This makes it a prime opportunity for those working in the tech industry, as many skills are currently in high demand in the Irish labour market, including web design and development professionals, programming and other ICT professions.

 There are a number of advantages when choosing the Critical Skills Employment Permit route:

 - Because the skills are identified as being in short supply, a Labour Market Needs Test is not required.

 - Permit holders can apply for immediate family reunification from the Irish Naturalisation & Immigration Service of the Department of Justice and Equality and once their dependents/partners/spouses are resident in the State they are eligible to seek any employment and apply to the Department of Business, Enterprise and Innovation for a Dependant/Partner/Spouse Employment Permit which is currently issued free of charge.

 - Permit holders may apply to the Irish Naturalisation and Immigration Service for permission to reside and work without the requirement for an employment permit upon completion of the Critical Skills Employment Permit’s duration.

 Annual remuneration for the job offered must be at least €30,000 and the prospective employee concerned must have secured a 2-year job offer in respect of the eligible occupation from the prospective employer.

 The General Employment Permit